MX-Liu/Design-and-Impelementation-my-own-CPU/README.md

       mips-sde-elf-

 Then, double click TAB.
-If it is installed succesfully, then it outputs as followed picture:
+If it is installed succesfully, then it outputs as followed content:

 ![picture](pictures/mips_compiler_test.png)